Static Variable in Java (with Examples)

 Explanation:

-1. When the above code will be executed, the static variable x will set to zero when the class is first loaded in the memory by JVM before any counter instances are created.
+1. When the above code will execute, the static variable x will set to zero when the class is first loaded in the memory by JVM before any counter instances are created.
+When the first counter instance is created, the counter constructor executes and increments the static variable by 1.
+So, the result is 1.

-2. When the second object is created, counter constructor again executes and increments the static variable by 1.
+2. When the second object is created, the constructor executes again and increments the static variable x by 1.
 Now, result is 2.

-3. Similarly, when the third object is created, the result will be 3.
+3. Similarly, when the third object is created, the result becomes 3.

 Output: